silviot/edx-platform-wiki/Microsites-Theming.md

 Also, this catalog partitioning also applies on the user's Dashboard.
 For example, if a user is enrolled in many courses across multiple Microsites, he/she will only see the courses associated with the Microsite on that Microsite's Dashboard.

-This work is similar to the 'Stanford' theming that the fine folks at Stanford university contributed to the platform in Summer, 2013.
+This work is similar to the 'Stanford' theming that the folks at Stanford university contributed to the platform in Summer, 2013.
 However, the 'Stanford' theming is strictly single-tenant and doesn't support this course catalog partitioning across subdomains.

 There are some limitations to Microsites compared to the 'Stanford' theming: